 Notes

 Know that this type of quick jam won’t be as thick and hard as a classic jam would be.
-If you want it super thick and jellied, you can add pectin as you make it or even just some cornstarch.
-Personally, I prefer it a bit more smooth, as it mixes great into yogurt or porridge.
-I use Weck jars to store this jam, but you can use any canning jaravailable to you.
-Or even a simple glass storage container.
+If you want it super thick and jellied, you can add pectin as you make it or even just some cornstarch mixed with water.
+Personally, I prefer a jam that’s less thick, as it mixes great into yogurt or oatmeal.

 Join the discussion